-During divorce mediation, a Marital Settlement Agreement (MSA) is created, which will clearly state to the court and any party involved, who is receiving each piece of property.
+During divorce mediation, a Marital Settlement Agreement (MSA) is created, which will clearly state in writing, to the court which spouse is receiving each piece of property.
 In addition, under an MSA the property does not have to be divided equally if the two parties would prefer a division of property that is not based off of the properties market share value.
 The MSA must be made with full disclosure, knowledge and understanding of the agreement.
 The agreement must also be made voluntarily and without duress.

 It is important the MSA created sufficiently meets the requirements of the Family Code.
 While you may consider separating property among yourselves without hiring an experienced attorney-mediator, this can lead to problems in the future.

 Utilizing an Experienced Attorney Mediator like Carol Delzer will allow parties freedom to reach an agreement and the support needed to meet the statutory required Disclosures and confidence the MSA will be accepted by the court.